Jason Szuminski: Career

 At the end of the 2003 season he was a Rule 5 draft pick by the San Diego Padres in and earned a spot on the 25-man major league roster for the 2004 season through a strong showing in spring training.
 Szuminski made his Major League debut on April 11, 2004.
 In his first major league appearance, a nationally televised Sunday night game against the San Francisco Giants, Szuminski pitched a scoreless inning, in the process recording the third out against home run champion Barry Bonds on a long fly ball to the warning track.
 During his brief stint in the majors, Szuminski, on account of his military background, was selected to toss out the ceremonial first pitch for the Padres on their first ever "Military Appreciation Night" (April 15, 2004) to honor the large armed forces community in the San Diego area.

 Due to the Padres' early-season successes, Szuminski, a long reliever out of the bullpen, saw limited game action.
 In May 2004, he was dropped from the Padres' 25-man roster and returned to the Cubs (per terms of the Rule 5 draft) after incurring just 37 days of major league service.

 While he was finishing the year with the Cubs' Triple-A affiliate in Iowa, Szuminski injured his throwing shoulder and was released by the organization.
 He was 3–2 with Iowa with a 4.94 ERA prior to his release.
 He has since been out of baseball.

-Post career

-Szuminski is still an active Air Force reservist, having obtained the rank of captain.
-He obtained his MBA from Stanford University and is currently employed as a vice president at Northmarq in San Francisco.

-He is married to Molly Selfridge, a pediatric oncology nurse practitioner.